moj-analytical-services/user-guidance/source/documentation/information-governance.md

 * you are processing personal data in accordance with the [principles of the GDPR](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/principles/) and the [rights of individuals](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/)
 * you have a lawful basis for processing the personal data
 * you have fulfilled all necessary governance requirements

+If your data contains anything that could be considered personal information, you must follow guidance from the data privacy team which can be found on the [intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/privacy-reform/).
+You are best to contact the Data Privacy Team at privacy@justice.gov.uk.
+A Data Protection Impact Assessment (DPIA) may have already been completed for your dataset but may need to be updated to reflect your use case, or a new one may be required.
+The Data Privacy Team will be able to advise.

 #### What is personal data?